 Investors with equity to fixed income ratios beyond their risk tolerance and outsized portfolio weightings in selected, or higher risk regions of the market, such as emerging markets, US health care and info tech have probably chased good performance.
 Either that, or they let their portfolio mix drift with strong returns on the assumptions that the same things will keep on working.

 Don’t double-down on bets with unrealistic performance expectations just because they’ve had a stellar run recently.
-As explained in our Opens in a new window2018 Capital Market Outlook Opens in a new window we think it is the right time to position yourself for modest return expectations and align to your time horizon.
+As explained in our Opens in a new window2018 Capital Market Outlook Opens a new website in a new window we think it is the right time to position yourself for modest return expectations and align to your time horizon.

 2. Re-examine the benefits of active management